digearthworks/jetport-menus/.github/CONTRIBUTING.md

 If the project maintainer has any additional requirements, you will find them listed here.

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://pear.php.net/package/PHP_CodeSniffer).
-- **All Pull Requests Must Close an Issue!** - If an issue doesn't yet exist pertaining to what your PR is addressing, then please create one before submitting you PR.
+- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - This repository has PHP Code Sniffer listed as a dev dependency, to use it all you need to do is run `composer install` and then run `composer format`.

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.